 Lentils are a member of the legume family but here’s the real beauty: you don’t need to soak lentils before cooking them.
 This makes them an easy and healthy side (or main, depending on how you prepare them) dish to compliment a quick meal.
 You can change this recipe up by adding different veggies, just keep the cooking of everything to a minimum, so you don’t end up with mushy veggies and lentils.
 If you’ve ever wondered how to cook lentils, this recipe is a great way to start.

-Black lentils are also called Beluga lentils, due to their resemblance to the much pricier and brinier Beluga caviar.
-But here’s another bonus: black lentils are much, much cheaper.
+Black lentils are also called Beluga lentils, due to their resemblance to Beluga caviar.
+But here’s another bonus: black lentils are much, much cheaper than caviar.
 Do I have you loving these little black pearls yet?

 - 2 tablespoons olive oil